Willxxx7/EASY_TESTING/README.md

 - ✅ **Visually appealing** - Emojis and badges
 - ✅ **GitHub ready** - Proper markdown formatting
 - ✅ **Practical** - Quick start and troubleshooting

+The "🗑️ Clear All Data" button will remove all existing data from the dashboard.
+After clearing, when you upload new test results, only your uploaded data will be displayed.

+Here's how it works:

+📋 Data Management
+✅ Clear All Data Button
+Click 🗑️ Clear All Data to remove ALL existing test results

+This clears:

+🤖 Automated tests

+✍️ Manual tests

+🎮 Maths quiz results

+All statistics and charts

+Dashboard will show zero results

+📁 Uploading New Data
+After clearing, you can upload:

+🤖 Automated Tests - Load JSON file from Playwright

+✍️ Manual Testing - Add manual test entries

+🎮 Maths Quiz Game - Import quiz results

+💡 Quick Steps
+Clear current data → Click 🗑️ Clear All Data

+Upload your data → Use the appropriate import/upload button

+View results → Only your uploaded data appears

+⚠️ Important Notes
+Action	Result
+Clear All Data	Removes EVERYTHING (automated, manual, quiz results) Upload Automated Tests	Adds to existing data (unless you cleared first) Manual Testing	Adds to existing data
+Maths Quiz	Adds to existing data
+🎯 Best Practice
+If you want ONLY your uploaded data:

+Click 🗑️ Clear All Data first

+Then upload your test results

+Dashboard will show ONLY what you uploaded

+Tip: The sample data (Emma, Liam, Sophia, Oliver's quizzes) is just demo data.
+You can clear it before adding your data or JSON file and so it will then show just your real test results! 🚀